lnlydrvr/manjaro-i3/README.md

 my dotfiles for i3-gaps setup on Manjaro Linux

 ## used items:
-1. Manjaro Linux XFCE Edtion
+1. Manjaro Linux XFCE Edtion - base platform
+2. scrot and xclip - for screenshots